lamplis/KMP-Capsule/README.md

 ## Performance

-The performance of drawing cubic Bézier curves on Android is bad, while the Capsule library uses a very efficient way to calculate the control points of the cubic Bézier curves, so it does the best theoretically.
+Drawing cubic Bézier curves on Android performs poorly.
+However, the Capsule library uses a very efficient method to calculate the control points, achieving optimal theoretical performance.

-When the corner radius is constantly changing, the performance is bad, please use `animatedShape.copy(cornerSmoothness = CornerSmoothness.None)` to disable corner smoothing in the progress.
+When the shape area is large (almost fullscreen) and the corner radius is constantly changing, performance may decrease.
+Use animatedShape.copy(cornerSmoothness = CornerSmoothness.None) to temporarily disable corner smoothing during the animation.

 ## How it works

 Each corner consists of a part of **circle (C)** and two **cubic Bézier curves (B)** that connect the circle to the straight edges (L) of the rectangle.

+The proportion of the circular section is defined by the `circleFraction` (f_c) and the extended length relative to the corner radius (R) is defined by the `extendedFraction` (f_e) in `CornerSmoothness` class.

 ![Schematic](docs/schematic.png)

-The amount of circle portion is defined by the `circleFraction` (**f_c**) and the amount of "extended length (R × f_e)" relative to the corner radius (**R**) is defined by the `extendedFraction` (**f_e**) in `CornerSmoothness` class.

-It uses math to calculate the control points of the cubic Bézier curves to meet G2 continuity.
+It uses mathematical calculations to determine the control points of the cubic Bézier curves to achieve G2 continuity.

 ## Comparison with other implementations